Sunuba/PHPChainOfResponsibilityPattern/README.md

 First, we will distribute the total amount into pieces.
 To do this we create a DistributedMoney class where we will keep all the numbers for each nominal.
-Client has a pressToGetCash method, this method simply divides all amount into possible nominal values.
-For
+Client has a getCash method, this method simply divides all amount into possible nominal values.
+For your info, this method should be implemented in ATM or BankBranch, because money sorting happens in these places, not in Client or a physical person.
+But this is another topic.
-example:
+ For example:

     $client = new Client(99);
     $client->pressToGetCash ();